Upcoming Events

 Improv for Introverts, Extroverts, and Everyone-in-Between

 Learn principles of and practice improvisational storytelling in a supported, encouraging way.
 Improv teaches so much: listening, taking risks, being present, connecting with others, tapping into deeper creativity, storytelling, and more!
 Join this workshop to play improv games, have fun, and learn new skills to impact your personal and professional lives.
-The workshop is intended for adult participants 18+ and no previous improv experience is required.
+The workshop is intended for teens and adults, and no previous improv experience is required.
 There will be new activities introduced since the last workshop, so this workshop won't be redundant for past participants.

 Instructor: Sarah Page completed her improv training with Bay Area Theatre Sports (BATS Improv) in San Francisco.
 She enjoys playing improv games with people of all ages as an ongoing practice and a means of helping others to be spontaneous, connect with others, tap into their imaginations and get over fear of failure.